DRVR1/Random-Navigator/readme.md

 ## Why would you need this?
-Beacuse its cool to watch how your computer search random sites like there was a ghost
+Beacuse its cool to watch how your computer search random sites like there was a ghost (to simulate browsing activity like a human, you could modify all the "randomsites.txt" list) and increase the time it stays in the site.

 ## what config is avaliable?